 - Watch the cooking time.
 Remember, all our ovens are different.
 My time is a guide, so check your cake toward the end of the bake time I’ve given.
 The cake is done when you insert a toothpick in the center and it comes out with just a few moist crumbs on it.

 Easy Raspberry Cream Filling

 This raspberry cream filling is seriously SO easy to make.
-Three ingredients (freeze dried raspberries, sugar, and heavy whipping cream) and less than 5 minutes is all you’ll need.
+Three ingredients (freeze-dried raspberries, sugar, and heavy whipping cream) and less than 5 minutes are all you’ll need.